Spain’s Best Culinary Hotels for an Unforgettable Gourmet Getaway

 Poemas by Hermanos Padrón, at Santa Catalina, a Royal Hideaway Hotel, Las Palmas de Gran Canaria (1 Michelin Star)

-Situated in the historic Santa Catalina Royal Hideaway Hotel, Poemas by Hermanos Padrón was the first restaurant in Las Palmas to receive a Michelin star.
+Housed in the historic Santa Catalina Royal Hideaway Hotel, Poemas by Hermanos Padrón is the first restaurant in Las Palmas to receive a Michelin star.
 Led by chef Iciar Pérez, it reflects the creative vision of the Padrón brothers through a cuisine that is simultaneously local and cosmopolitan.

-Nature and art inspire both the dishes and the atmosphere, with a clear emphasis on seafood and oceanic flavors.
-Guests can choose between à la carte dining and an immersive tasting menu that unfolds as a carefully orchestrated journey through textures, aromas, and regional influences.
+Nature and art inspire the dishes and the atmosphere, with a clear emphasis on seafood and ocean flavours.
+Guests can choose between à la carte dining and an immersive tasting menu that unfolds as a carefully orchestrated journey through textures, aromas and regional influences.

 Poemas by Hermanos Padrón